 Youth Football Invitational

-More than 600 local youth attended the Seventh Annual Las Vegas Bowl Kids Clinic presented by Terrible Herbst and Raising Cane’s at the University’s Rebel Park in July.
-With new UNLV head coach Tony Sanchez and staff and players hosting the event on a sunny Southern Nevada Friday, participants were treated a free day of football and fun.
-Boys and girls aged 6-14 went through multiple stations on Ernie Becker Sr. Football Fields as well as inside the Lied Athletic Complex where they enjoyed a presentation by longtime bowl committee member Kerry McGonigal, who played quarterback at the University of California.
+More than 300 local youth attended the ninth Annual Las Vegas Bowl Youth Clinic presented by Terrible Herbst and Raising Cane’s at Faith Lutheran High School.
+Boys and girls ages 6-14 were treated to drills from Mike Waters and the Phase 1 Sports staff.
+At the conclusion of the day the kids were treated to an educational presentation by the Las Vegas Metropolitan Police Department.
 The day also included a free commemorative T-shirt and complimentary lunch from Raising Canes.
 “Our summer clinic is always a fun and educational event for kids in Las Vegas and we had another record turnout today,” said Las Vegas Bowl Executive Director John Saccenti.
-“Terrible Herbst and Raising Canes make this possible with their generous support and we are thrilled that Coach Sanchez and his impressive staff at UNLV agreed to continue hosting what is a great tradition and a memorable day for everyone involved.
-Click here for a video of the 2017 Las Vegas Bowl Youth Football Clinic.
-(Photo by Joe Faraoni/ESPN Images)
+“Terrible Herbst and Raising Canes make this possible with their generous support and we are thrilled that Phase 1 Sports and Faith Lutheran continue hosting what is a great tradition and a memorable day for everyone involved.”

 Every year at the Las Vegas Bowl, players from both teams get a great opportunity to give back to the community.
 With the Goodie Two Shoes Foundation, the players assist over 400 children with picking out new athletic shoes.
 CP Squires Elementary is one of the lowest income schools in the Las Vegas area and this event provides the opportunity of many of these children to pick out new shoes for the very first time.